My Dear Teachers,

 Julie’s teaching has been such a gift to me.
 It has been fun and gratifying to develop my photography skills with their guidance.
 And the even larger, unexpected blessing has been that the practice of Miksang has extended far beyond my time with my camera, affecting how I see.
 The practice of Miksang in my daily life has transformed my world.

-I thoroughly loved spending time studying and playing with Michael and Julie-and with the great group of people that came to the program .
+I thoroughly loved spending time studying and playing with the great group of people that came to the program .

 One of the results of the Miksang time is that, returning home, everything feels a little different: from first opening my eyes – waking up each morning- to brushing my teeth, from walking out the door each day to hitting the streets, the subway, the coffee shop, the casual encounters…from the sidewalks to the sky– all the familiar things- all of it- feels different – more vivid, more beautiful, more inviting, more restful- and then if I am moved, and it seems like I am moved a lot more now- I take a photograph – and when something is revealed- there is the great pleasure of sharing it.